How to conduct a Health and Safety Audit

-- Identify any strengths as well as weaknesses in the OHS procedures and OHS programme.
+- Identify any strengths as well as weaknesses in the OHS procedures and OHS program.

-- Compare current documentation as well as practices against best practice, legal requirements, and SafetyWallet protocols.
+- Compare current documentation as well as practices against best practices, legal requirements, and SafetyWallet protocols.

-- Highlight and recommend any improvements to be made in OHS procedures and the OHS programme.
+- Highlight and recommend any improvements to be made in OHS procedures and the OHS program.